React to Surprises: Stable-by-Design Neural Feedback Control and the Youla-REN: Introduction

+Requirements \ref{req:stable} and \ref{req:expressive} in Section~\ref{sec:intro-objectives} call for a rich (ideally complete) parameterization of stabilizing controllers to ensure stability without unduly compromising performance.

-The Youla parameterization \cite{Youla++1976, Kucera1975} was first established to parameterize all stabilizing linear controllers for a given linear system, and has long played a central role in linear robust and adaptive control theory \cite{Zhou++1996,Anderson1998}, although to our knowledge the use of the Youla parameterization in RL was first proposed in \cite{Roberts++2011}.
-A common construction is to augment an observer-based stabilizing base controller with a stable linear system $\mathcal{Q}$ called the Youla parameter, which reacts to surprises much like in Fig.~\ref{fig:youla-architecture} \cite{Doyle1984}. $\mathcal{Q}$ is then optimized to boost the original closed-loop system performance while always preserving stability with hard guarantees.
-We note that parameterizations essentially equivalent to the Youla parameterization have been proposed under many names over the years, including: model reference transformations and $\mathcal{Q}$-parameterizations \cite{Zames1981}; internal model control (IMC) \cite{Garcia+Morari1982}; disturbance feedback in model predictive control (MPC) \cite{Goulart++2006}; and ``nature's y'' in online learning approaches to control \cite{simchowitz2020improper}.
+For linear systems, essentially all notions of stability coincide and the parameterization of stabilizing controllers has a long history.
+Concurrent work of Youla \cite{Youla++1976} and \cite{Kucera1975} was the first to parameterize all stabilizing linear controllers for general (possibly unstable) multi-variable linear systems -- see also the surveys \cite{Anderson1998, Mahtout2020}.
+Roughly speaking, given one stabilizing controller, the Youla parameterization expresses all others in terms of a stable ``Youla parameter'' $Q$, which itself is a free stable linear system.
+It has long played a central role in robust and adaptive control theory \cite{Zhou++1996,Anderson1998}, and was first proposed in the (linear) RL context in \cite{Roberts++2011}.
+It was initially introduced in terms of co-prime transfer matrix factorizations, but can also be expressed in a state-space innovations-feedback form in which $Q$ ``reacts to surprises'' as in Fig.~\ref{fig:youla-architecture} \cite{Doyle1984}.
+Similar parameterizations have been proposed under many names over the years, including: $\mathcal{Q}$-parameterization \cite{Zames1981}; internal model control (IMC) \cite{Garcia+Morari1982}; disturbance feedback in model predictive control (MPC) \cite{Goulart++2006}; and ``nature's y'' in online learning \cite{simchowitz2020improper}.

-Extensions of the Youla parameterization to nonlinear systems have been studied for many years \cite{Desoer+Liu1982,Desoer+Lin1983,Tay+Moore1998,Paice+Moore1990,Paice+vanderSchaft1996,Fujimoto+Sugie1998,Fujimoto+Sugie2000,Fujimoto+Sugie2001,Lu1995,Imura+Yoshikawa1997}.
-Early work addressed the problem by expressing the parameterization in terms of coprime factors \cite{Tay+Moore1998,Paice+Moore1990}, which are difficult to realize for general nonlinear systems. \cite{Paice+vanderSchaft1996,Fujimoto+Sugie1998, Fujimoto+Sugie2000, Fujimoto+Sugie2001} proposed using kernel representations to enable intuitive realizations of the nonlinear Youla parameterization since they can be translated to observer-based stabilizing controllers in state-space.
-State-space formulations of the problem were also studied directly in \cite{Lu1995,Imura+Yoshikawa1997}.

-Each of \cite{Desoer+Liu1982,Desoer+Lin1983,Tay+Moore1998,Paice+Moore1990,Paice+vanderSchaft1996,Fujimoto+Sugie1998,Fujimoto+Sugie2000,Fujimoto+Sugie2001,Lu1995,Imura+Yoshikawa1997} focused on parameterizing asymptotically or finite-gain stabilizing controllers about a particular equilibrium.
-However, there are many different notions of stability for nonlinear systems \cite{Khalil2002}.
-In RL and learning-based control, we argue that the stronger notion of \emph{incremental} stability is more relevant, since it ensures stable behavior when generalizing to unseen data.
-In this paper, we therefore seek a formulation of the Youla parameterization that parameterizes incrementally stabilizing controllers in the sense of contraction \cite{Lohmiller+Slotine1998} and incremental integral quadratic constraints (IQCs) \cite{Megretski+Rantzer1997}.